irenatfh/irenatfh.github.io/index.md

 * [The story of a lost painting, its sudden reappearance and the elusive Oak Cliff artist behind it](https://www.dallasnews.com/arts-entertainment/visual-arts/2019/09/25/story-lost-painting-sudden-reappearance-elusive-oak-cliff-artist-behind/)
 * [I'm not alone in my strange hunger: How 'The Farewell' reflects food and the Chinese-American family](https://www.dallasnews.com/arts-entertainment/2019/08/09/i-m-not-alone-in-my-strange-hunger-how-the-farewell-reflects-food-and-the-chinese-american-family/)

-:email: *I'm looking for full-time opportunities, so if you think my background is a good fit for your team, please get in touch!*
+:email: *I'm looking for full-time opportunities, so if my mix of skills seems like a good fit for your team please get in touch!*